avaragado/riw/doc/tutorial.md

 Depending on the size of your app, this might take some time to complete.
 This command:

 1. Finds all `react-intl` message descriptors in your app.
 (By default, it uses the `react-intl` babel plugin to extract them from your code.
-If you have a build system that already does this, you can instead configure riw to pick up the JSON files this plugin outputs.)
+If you have a build system that already does this, perhaps using webpack, you can instead configure riw to pick up the JSON files this plugin outputs.)
 1. Reports any duplicate message descriptor ids it finds. (`react-intl` leaves ids up to you, and it's easy to accidentally duplicate them, leading to confusing messages in your app.)
-1. Looks up every message descriptor's defaultMessage and description (if present) in the translations database, for each of your app's target locales.
+1. Looks up every message descriptor's `defaultMessage` and `description` (if present) in the riw translations database, for each of your app's target locales.
    - If a match is found, it's output in the appropriate locale file.
    - If no match is found, it's added to the TODO file.
 1. Reports all the results.